* Also see the "Definitions" tab for descriptions of each search field, and search tips for each field.

 South Vancouver (Municipality of) oddities

-After the 1929 amalgamation, South Van had a dramtic shift in street names, and also addresses, due to re-alignment to the Point Grey and Vancouver road systems:
+After the 1929 amalgamation, South Vancouver had a dramtic shift in street names, and also addresses, due to re-alignment to the Point Grey and Vancouver road systems:

-• many streets were renamed, or avenues shifted (see further below)
+• Many streets were renamed, or avenues shifted

-• in certain areas of South Van, the West/East division used to be Main Street, and was realigned to Ontario.
+• In certain areas of South Vancouver, the west/east division used to be Main Street, and was realigned to Ontario Street.
 This shifted the actual street addresses by 2-blocks.
-For example, 52 East 25th pre-1929, became 252 East 25th after 1929.
+For example, "52 East 25th Avenue" pre-1929, became "252 East 25th Avenue" after 1929.
 Knowing the legal address is key, this did not shift over time (although there are rare exceptions)

 The legal description is more accurate for properties than the street address.
 You can determine the current legal description from VanMap and/or through archival fire insurance maps, or sectional maps.
 If the legal address has changed over time you may need to determine the original legal.
 Using a legal address is another way to confirm if the entry is in fact the correct one for the given property.